 Roku also has a mobile application for iOS and Android devices to accompany whichever streaming device you have.
 With it, you can access channels you already have installed, search the channel store for new ones to add and use it as a remote control.

-A recent change added a new navigation bar along the bottom of the screen that provides quick access to some of the most popular functions, including channels, what's on, where you'll find recommended content that other Roku users have been watching, quick launch for the remote control and access to photos which you can send to your streaming device to view on your TV.
+Along the bottom of the screen there is a navigation bar that provides quick access to some of the most popular functions, including channels, what's on, where you'll find recommended content that other Roku users have been watching, quick launch for the remote control and access to photos which you can send to your streaming device to view on your TV.